rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part3_precomputed_tables/README.md

         cpu::wait_forever();
     }

     // Use `eret` to "return" to EL1.
-This results in execution of runtime_init() in EL1. asm::eret()
+This results in execution of kernel_init() in EL1. asm::eret()
 }
 ```